eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 If a loaded configuration of `extends` property has `extends` property or `overrides` property, it flattens those recursively.

 If a configuration of `overrides` property has `extends` property or `overrides` property, it flattens those recursively.
-The `files` property and `excludedFiles` property of the configuration are applied to every flattended item.
+The `files` property and `excludedFiles` property of the configuration are applied to every flattened item.
 If a flattened item has own `files` property and `excludedFiles` property, it composes those by logical AND.

 About duplicated setting item, a posterior element in the array priors to an anterior element in the array.